 The basic concerns

-Of course, there are plenty of issues that stand in the way of landlords protecting their homes that are the same the world over.
-Fear of not getting a tenant for their home is huge, as every landlord still has to pay their own bills.
-And no matter where you are on the planet, there will always be people in your country that don’t care much for the concept of personal property and will cause havoc in a rented home – often costing the landlord a small fortune in repairs.
+Plus, no matter where you are on the planet, there will always be people that don’t care much for personal property, and they will cause havoc in a rented home.
+How many news items have you viewed on tenants damaging rental properties resulting in the landlord spending a small fortune in repairs?
 Finally, landlords should also have a healthy fear of the law.
 While tenant rights vary from country to country, it’s something that every landlord must take seriously, or they could end up in serious trouble in the courts.

 Landlords in the UK live in uncertain times right now.
-The impact of Brexit on the economy is up in the air for the moment, and will only start to appear once the UK has actually left the EU.
-Taxation and the general economy are also a big fear, and many landlords are worried about the rules for buy-to-let mortgages changing in the near future.
+The impact of Brexit on the economy is up in the air for the moment and will only start to appear once the UK has left the EU.
+Taxation and the general economy are also a big fear, and many landlords are worried about the rules for buy-to-let mortgages changing soon.
 The Grenfell Tower disaster in London has also opened up fears for UK landlords, who are currently ensuring their properties are safe and compliant with fire regulations.
 And as a general collective, landlords have enjoyed a boom period for renting, as more people are priced out of buying their first home.
 Will this change in the next few years if more affordable homes are created?

 In Australia, the problems are a little more mainstream.
 The vast majority of landlords in the country fear their tenants falling into arrears with rent payments.
 It can happen to anyone – even the best tenants can suffer from illness or injury and end up losing their job.
 Unexpected maintenance problems are also a big worry.
-Electrical wiring, plumbing, and issues like broken heaters, boilers and air conditioning systems are all real and expensive threats.
-It’s also worth pointing out that while the majority of tenants in Australia behave perfectly well, there is always the worry from landlords that they will end up with an unruly individual or family.
-Whether it’s property damage, illegal activity, or any kind of breach of contract, it can prove messy and difficult to get these people removed.
+Electrical wiring, plumbing, broken heaters, boilers, and air conditioning systems are real and expensive threats.
+It’s also worth pointing out that while most tenants in Australia behave perfectly well, landlords always worry that they will end up with an unruly individual or family.
+Whether it’s property damage, illegal activity, or any breach of contract, it can prove messy and difficult to get these people removed.
 Also landlords fear taxes which is the same the world over.
 Finally, one of the landlords of Australia’s biggest fears is unoccupied homes.
-Given the competitive nature of real estate in the country at the moment, it’s important for landlords to ensure their properties are appealing to the broadest range of potential tenants as possible.
+Given the country’s competitive nature of the real estate, landlords need to ensure their properties appeal to the broadest range of potential tenants possible.

 According to recent Canadian news reports, landlords in the country have recently become incredibly worried about their tenants growing marijuana in their properties.
-With Canada on the cusp of legalizing marijuana for recreational use, landlords are concerned about the impacts it will have on their homes.
+With Canada on the cusp of legalizing marijuana for recreational use, landlords are concerned about its impacts on their homes.
 It is the growing process that landlords are most afraid of.
-They believe the smell of marijuana, as well as the humidity levels and high electricity use needed to grow plants, can all have a big impact on the property – and cause a lot of damage.
-Horticultural experts have explained there isn’t much to worry about, however, but one of the problems could be significant for landlords with more than one property in a particular area – the smell.
+They believe the smell of marijuana and the humidity levels, and the high electricity use needed to grow plants can all have a big impact on the property and cause a lot of damage.
+Horticultural experts have explained there isn’t much to worry about, however.
+Still, one of the problems could be significant for landlords with more than one property in a particular area – the smell.
 Because of the distinctive, pungent aroma of marijuana, it could end up bothering neighbours, depending on the type of building and ventilation landlords is responsible for.